This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 - Greens are dressed in a quick homemade Italian dressing-style vinaigrette for a bit of crunch and texture in the sandwich.
 Use small leafy greens such as arugula or a young spring mix.

-- Prepare the spices.
-In a mortar, add the fennel seed, and grind it using a pestle until it is a fine powder.
+Step 1: Prepare the spices – In a mortar, add the fennel seed, and grind it using a pestle until it is a fine powder.
 Pour the ground fennel into a small bowl and add the dried thyme, dried oregano, black pepper, and salt.
 Mix all of the herbs and spices together until well combined.

-- Prepare the pork shoulder.
-Add the pork shoulder to the slow cooker and sprinkle the spice mixture all over, turning the roast to coat each side.
+Step 2: Prepare the pork shoulder – Add the pork shoulder to the slow cooker and sprinkle the spice mixture all over, turning the roast to coat each side.
 Slice off the top stem of the head of garlic and throw it into the slow cooker alongside the pork without removing the peel.
 Pour the Worcestershire sauce and giardiniera all over the top of the pork.
-Place on the lid of the slow cooker and cook for 6 to 8 hours.
+Place on the lid of the slow cooker and cook for 6-8 hours.

-- Toast the bread.
-Slice a loaf of French bread in half and place both halves on a parchment-lined baking sheet.
+Step 3: Toast the bread – Slice a loaf of French bread in half and place both halves on a parchment-lined baking sheet.
 Drizzle each half with olive oil and sprinkle with salt and black pepper.
-Place the bread in the preheated 375°F oven and bake for 6 to 8 minutes until toasted and golden.
+Place the bread in the preheated 375°F oven and bake for 6-8 minutes until toasted and golden.

-- Shred the meat.
-Once the meat has fully cooked in the slow cooker, remove it and place it on a cutting board.
-Using a knife or two forks, shred the meat into pieces, allowing it to separate itself.
+Step 4: Shred the meat – Once the meat has fully cooked in the slow cooker, remove it and place it on a cutting board.
+Using a knife or two forks, shred the meat into pieces, allowing it to separate.
 Fish out the head of garlic from the liquid still in the slow cooker and squeeze it on top of the meat.
 Without removing any of the liquid in the slow cooker, place the meat back into the canister and mix it to incorporate the meat with the juices.
 Allow the meat to marinate in this liquid while finishing the sandwich components.

-- Prepare the dressing and greens.
-In a medium bowl, add the dried oregano, red chili flakes, dried thyme, salt, black pepper, giardiniera brine, and olive oil.
+Step 5: Prepare the dressing and greens – In a medium bowl, add the dried oregano, red chili flakes, dried thyme, salt, black pepper, giardiniera brine, and olive oil.
 Use a whisk to mix all of these ingredients together.
 Add the greens and toss them in the dressing until lightly coated.

-- Assemble the sandwich.
-On one half of the toasted French bread, add the meat.
+Step 6: Assemble the sandwich – On one half of the toasted French bread, add the meat.
 Sprinkle both halves of the bread with the shredded cheese.
-Then place the bread back in the oven and toast for 6 to 8 minutes until the cheese is melted.
+Then place the bread back in the oven and toast for 6-8 minutes until the cheese is melted.
 Once melted, remove the bread from the oven and top it with the greens and other desired toppings.
 I recommend pepperoncini and more giardiniera.
 Place on the top half of the bread and slice into any desired serving size.
 Serve immediately.

 - When adding the spice rub to the pork shoulder, make sure to use your hands to really massage the granules into the meat.
 The most flavor will be achieved when all four sides of the meat are coated, and the spices are worked into the crevices as well.